juanfernandes/juanfernandes-uk/src/notes/weeknotes-17.md

   - permanent work
   - GIT
   - git rebase
-postImage: "/v1579162295/og.jpg"
-date: 2019-06-04T07:01:26.370Z
+date: 2019-06-04T07:01:26Z
-tags:
-  - notes
 ---
 Another bank holiday week but it was a very busy weekend.
 Second week at my new contract.
-I'm really getting behind on week notes, so this week I have published two in order to keep up to date.
+I'm really getting behind on week notes, so this week I have published two in order to keep up to date.{.lead}

 ## Work
 It was my second week at my new contract and it was a busy one.
 There were quite a few GIT related issues - even I had some.
 I wasn't able to push a brand up to the repo after I had rebased it, couldn't work out why then I remembered you're supposed to ```git push --force-with-lease``` if the branch already exists in the remote repo.